-Production of the statistics and microdata is described in Production of the statistics (StaF).
+Production of the statistics is described in Production of the statistics (StaF), which will be published in the second quarter of 2021.
 The quality of the statistics is described in this document.
 Detailed information about microdata is described in the Documentation of microdata (MetaPlus).
 All documentation is available on Statistics Sweden's website.